parismollo/Liris/README.md

 <img src="img/logo01.png" alt="logo" width="200" heigth="180"/>

-The purpose of this repository is my self practice of the K-Nearest Neighbors model.
+The purpose of this repository is myself practice of the K-Nearest Neighbors model.
 Exercise from the Book "Data Science from Scratch"

 I am a student that is learning, let me know if you find any errors,the code is inspired from examples and exercises found in books.